Trump announces blockade after peace talks fail

 What to know

-- NO AGREEMENT IN PAKISTAN: Talks in Islamabad, where a U.S. delegation was meeting for face-to-face negotiations with Iran, has ended without agreement.
+- NO AGREEMENT IN PAKISTAN: Talks in Islamabad, where a U.S. delegation was meeting for face-to-face negotiations with Iran, have ended without agreement.
 Vice President JD Vance and Iranian officials both said that significant differences remain.

-- IRANIAN NUCLEAR PROGRAM: Vance said after the talks that the U.S. needs a commitment that Iran would not seek to develop a nuclear weapon.
+- IRANIAN NUCLEAR PROGRAM: Vance said after the talks that the U.S. needs a commitment that Iran will not seek to develop a nuclear weapon.
 “We haven’t seen that yet.
 We hope that we will,” he said.

 - DEATH TOLL: Iranian officials have not released a recent death toll.
 The U.S.-based rights group HRANA put the total number of people killed at almost 3,400, including more than 1,600 civilians.
 More than 2,000 people have been killed in Lebanon, and 23 people have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.